Complaints Procedure for Commercial Waste St Johns Wood Services

 If a complaint is not upheld, we will explain the reasons and provide the evidence and policy references which informed our decision.
 All outcomes will be communicated clearly and in writing, including the complaint reference and next steps if any are available.

-Records and registers of complaints used for improving commercial rubbish services Escalation: If you remain dissatisfied after the initial response you may request escalation.
+A close-up view of a pile of crushed and partially flattened beverage cans, predominantly made of aluminium with metallic surfaces reflecting light.
+The cans vary in color, including gold, silver, green, and blue, and are arranged haphazardly, some partially overlapping others.
+The background shows additional cans and can edges, with a slightly blurred appearance to emphasize the foreground.
+The cans are likely discarded waste items ready for collection or disposal, aligning with the rubbish removal services offered by Commercial Waste St Johns Wood, serving areas around NW3.
+The environment suggests an outdoor setting, possibly on a pavement or in a designated waste collection area, highlighting the importance of proper rubbish management and recycling practices in the local community.
+Escalation: If you remain dissatisfied after the initial response you may request escalation.
 An escalated review will be carried out by a senior manager not involved in the original decision.
 Escalated reviews aim to provide an impartial reappraisal and will be completed within a defined timeframe, typically ten working days.
 In rare cases where a mutually acceptable resolution is not reached, we will advise on available external bodies or industry ombudsmen that deal with commercial waste disputes without providing direct contact details here.

 Record keeping and data: We retain a written record of all complaints, investigations, and outcomes.
 These records support quality assurance, enable trend analysis across our commercial waste operations, and assist in regulatory compliance.
 Records help identify recurring issues in our rubbish company service area so we can deploy targeted improvements and reduce repeat incidents.